henryw4k/MH/README.md

 # Merchant hub test project

-THis repository is created to test Angular2 for merchant hub, setting up our Angular workflow standards and more.
+This repository is created to test Angular2 for merchant hub, setting up our Angular workflow standards and more.
-This repository holds the TypeScript source code of the [angular.io quickstart](https://angular.io/docs/ts/latest/quickstart.html), the foundation for most of the documentation samples and potentially a good starting point for your application.

-It's been extended with testing support so you can start writing tests immediately.

-**This project should not include any actual MH code.
+**This project should not include any actual MH code.**

 ## how to use this